-EDU-4272 Secondary Education Methods II: The Practice of Curriculum, Instruction, and Assessment 3 credits begun in Secondary Education Methods I within the specific content area in which they are seeking licensure.
+EDU-4272 Secondary Education Methods II: The Practice of Curriculum, Instruction, and Assessment 3 credits

+Prerequisite: EDU- 3210, and EDU-3220 or EDU-3230 or EDU-3250 or EDU-3260.
+In this course, learners will continue work begun in Secondary Education Methods I within the specific content area in which they are seeking licensure.
 Under the guidance of a cooperating teacher and college supervisor, learners will implement a curriculum map, lesson, and unit plans; concepts that were developed in the first secondary methods course.
 In addition to substantial field experience, emphasis will be placed on creating and managing a successful learning environment and preparing to become an effective secondary teacher.